MikaelNFarias/website_mikael/README.md

   `npx create-next-app@latest`

-  ### 3º Siga o passo a passo no terminal conforme preferência.
-Neste caso:
+  ### 3º Follow the steps in the terminal as you prefer.
+In this case:

   `What is your project named? ... website_mikael`